schlatterbeck/pgapy/README.rst

 :Author: Ralf Schlatterbeck <rsc@runtux.com>

+News 12-2021: This version wraps multiple evaluation values from your objective function: Now you can return more than one value to either use it for constraints (that must be fulfilled before the objective is optimized) or for multi-objective optimization with the Nondominated Sorting Genetic Algorithm V.2 (NSGA-II).
+You can combine both, multi-objective optimization and constraints.

 News: This version wraps the Differential Evolution method (that's quite an old method but is newly implemented in pgapack).